-Because if there’s one accessory you need to go with these DIY glitter shoes, it’s glitter bracelets.
-If that happens to be too much glitter for you (if that’s even a thing), don’t worry; this tutorial also serves as a basis for how to cast your own bracelets which can be customized in anyway you see fit.
-Let’s get to it!
+Because if there’s one accessory you need to go with the DIY glitter shoes I shared previously, it’s DIY Glitter Bracelets.
+If that happens to be too much glitter for you (if that’s even a thing), don’t worry, this tutorial is actually completely customizable.
+Just swap out the glitter for any embellishment of your choice, simple as that.
+Here’s how:

-It’s important that you get the materials listed above (doesn’t have to be the same brand), especially some type of mold release/conditioner.
+If your mold isn’t made of silicon, be sure to pick up mold release/conditioner so you can pop your final product out with ease.
 As for the bangle size, measure your wrist to make sure you’re getting the right size.
 I neglected this the first time I ordered a mold and it was much too small.
 If you also want to make several bracelets, it helps to have 2-3 molds so that you aren’t waiting 3 days in between each bracelet.

 Before beginning, spray your molds with the release/conditioner and let dry.
 The bracelets can get stuck if you skip this step, so don’t forget!
 Mix your resin according to the instructions.
 You want to get the 1:1 ratio exact, so take your time.
 Once your two parts are mixed well, you can add the customization element.
 I made a few bracelets with paint, but I didn’t like them as much as the glitter.